4 min read

 • Apple Passwords: Apple’s built-in password manager that just works

-• Parcel: delivery tracker
+• Parcel: delivery tracking app

 • Rocket: emoji picker for macOS